-Which of the following ng components are av ailable at your wor k station (place x in appropriate) PC Multiple PC-Type Base Screen Keyboard Other: Details: Locations No ☐ Yes ☐ No 🗌 Yes 🗌 No 🗌 Yes 🗌 No 🗌 Yes 🗌 No 🗌 Yes 🗌 Tablet Main Device Printer on desk Mouse Foot rest Laptop with docking station No 🗌 Yes 🗌 No ☐ Yes ☐ No ☐ Yes ☐ No 🗌 Yes 🗌 No ☐ Yes ☐ Laptop - Document Holder Blinds Task Lamp Laptop without docking station Occasional Use No ☐ Yes ☐ No ☐ Yes ☐ No ☐ Yes ☐ No ☐ Yes ☐ (e.g. meetings, home working) No Yes 140 41 41 Table Occasional Hand Held PDA(organiser) What is the primary i use of this : As an Telephone: No 🗌 Yes 🗍 Use(e.g. meetings, home working) No ☐ Yes ☐ organiser mainly Details: No ☐ Yes ☐ Dotalio.
-140 165 What is the primary ico of thici o a cho oob communication primarily Mobile Phone Details: use of this, e.g. spe ech communication primarily No 🗌 Yes 🗌 Dotailo: As a DSE use r how long do you physically spend working wit h your DSE per day?
-Low User: L ess than one hour/day Mediur n User: Uses between or ne and 4 hours/day High User: More than four hours/day Give a brief de escription of the tasks you perform: •••••
+Which of the following components are avai lable at all your wo rkstations (place x in appropriate) PC Multiple PC-Type Base Screen Keyboard Other: Details: Locations No ☐ Yes ☐ No ☐ Yes ☐ No 🗌 Yes 🗌 No ☐ Yes ☐ No Yes Tablet Main Device Printer on desk Mouse Footrest Laptop with docking station No 🗌 Yes 🗌 No ☐ Yes ☐ No ☐ Yes ☐ No 🗌 Yes 🗌 No ☐ Yes ☐ Laptop - Document Holder Blinds Task Lamp Laptop without Laptop Docking Station Occasional Use No ☐ Yes ☐ No ☐ Yes ☐ No 🗌 Yes 🗌 No 🗌 Yes 🗌 (e.g. meetings, home working) No Yes Table Occasional Hand Held PDA(organiser) What is the primary u use of this : As an Telephone: No 🗌 Yes 🗍 Use(e.g. meetings, home working) No 🗌 Yes 🗌 organiser mainly Details: No ☐ Yes ☐ Dotano.
+NO 🗀 Tes 🗀 What is the primary (iso of this: a g sno ech communication primarily Mobile Phone Details: ise of this. e.g. spe ech communication primarily No 🗌 Yes 🗌 Dotano.
+As a DSE use how long do you physically spend working with n your DSE per day?
+Low User: L ess than one hour/day Medium n User: Uses between or ne and 4 hours/day High User: More than four hours/day Give a brief de scription of the tasks you perform/ where they are performed and any cu rrent concerns with DS SE activities.

-Risk Factors Tick Ansv Things to Consider Action to Take Yes No 1 Keyboards 1 1 1= Is the keyboard separate from the screen?
+Risk Factors Tick Ansv Things to Consider Action to Take Yes No 1 Keyboards T T Is the keyboard separate from the screen?
 This is a requirement, task makes it impracticable (eg unless the where there is a need to use a portable).
+No - DSE users with only a laptop, require a separate keyboard, mouse and laptop riser to support Agile working.
 Does the keyboard tilt?
 Tilt need not be built in Is it possible to find a comfortable key position?
 Try pushing the display screen further back to create more room for the keyboard, hands and wrists.
 Users of thick, raised keyboards may need a wrist rest Does the user have good keyboard technique?
 Training can be used to prevent: hands bent up at the wrist; hitting the keys too hard; overstretching the fingers.

-Risk Factors Tick Ansv ver Things to Consider Action to Take Yes No 2.
-Mouse, trackball, etc ı 1 Is the device suitable for the tasks it is used for?
+Risk Factors Tick Ansv 1 Things to Consider Action to Take Yes No 2.
+Mouse, trackball, etc Is the device suitable for the tasks it is used for?
 If the user is having problems, try a different device.
 The mouse and trackball are general-purpose devices suitable for many tasks, and available in a variety of shapes and sizes.
 Alternative devices such as touch screens may be better for some tasks (but can be worse for others).
-Is the device positioned close to the user? · Most devices are best placed as close as possible, eg right beside the keyboard.
+Is the device positioned close to the user?
+Most devices are best placed as close as possible, eg right beside the keyboard.
 Training may be needed to: • prevent arm overreaching; • encourage users not to leave their hand on the device when itis not being used; • encourage a relaxed arm and straight wrist.
 Is there support for the device user's wrist and forearm?
 Support can be gained from, for example, the desk surface or arm of a chair.
 If not, a separate supporting device may help.
 The user should be able to find a comfortable working position with the device.